saltyorg/docs/docs/saltbox/prerequisites/prerequisites.md

 You won't need these particular [media source] details for the initial install, but you will need them for application setup.

-See [here](../../reference/usenet-torrent.md) for more information about media source requirements.
+See [here](../../reference/usenet-torrent.md) for more details about media source requirements.

 Next, let's discuss Saltbox [Install types](../basics/install_types.md).